Kotlin/KEEP/proposals/type-aliases.md

 * type aliases declared in objects can be `public`, `internal`, or `private` (public by default);
 * block-level type aliases are local to the block.

-> NB private type aliases declared in interfaces are visible inside private methods of the corresponding interface only.

 Type aliases can't be declared in annotation classes, since annotation classes can't have bodies.

 Type aliases can't expose package or class members (including other type aliases) with more restricted visibility.